UPDATE (11.18.2020): Post revised with a new option.

 [Fig. 5] Snippet of vanshnookenraggen’s track map showing Burnside Avenue station.
 Modifications by me.
 New switches between the southbound local and center track north of Burnside Avenue allow trains to terminate with minimal conflict.

-Another issue with Jerome Avenue express service is that, like the Concourse express, trains would skip the busiest station in The Bronx (Yankee Stadium).
+Another issue with Jerome Avenue express service is that, like the Concourse express, trains would skip the busiest station in The Bronx (161st Street – Yankee Stadium).
 A capital solution exists for this problem, however.

 As with the proposed Concourse line platform conversion, this investment provides a major service and capacity increase to The Bronx’s busiest station.
-However, NYTIP does not contemplate this conversion unless both 4 and 5 trains serve Jerome Avenue.
+NYTIP recommends this conversion only if both 4 and 5 trains serve Jerome Avenue.

 While Option 1a has some benefits, it also has major issues.
 The first major issue is that this leaves the 6 train as the only direct route to Manhattan’s east side from anywhere in the South or East Bronx.
 Under Option 1a, 2/3 riders would have to transfer at 149th Street – Grand Concourse to the 4/5; the 149th Street – Grand Concourse station can’t handle large volumes of transferees without major capital investment.
 The second issue is Harlem.
 If the 2 and 3 both serve The Bronx, there is no longer any service to the 145th Street or Harlem – 148th Street stations on the current 3 line.
 To mitigate the latter issue…